 The study identified abnormal gene expression in DMD myofibers, including key genes of the NMJ and showed that NMJ volumes and optogenetic motor neuron-stimulated myofiber contraction are compromised in DMD neuromuscular circuits.

 The researchers also established a high content imaging-compatible, 96-well human neuromuscular circuit co-culture assay that can simultaneously distinguish drugs with different mechanisms of action for restoring NMJ defects.
-For the first time, they show that the motor function of DMD neuromuscular circuits can be remarkably restored by pharmacological inhibition of TGFβ signaling (SB-431542).
-This is an unexpected finding beyond the role of TGFβ signaling in myofiber homeostasis.
+For the first time, they show that the motor function of DMD neuromuscular circuits can be remarkably restored by pharmacological inhibition of TGFβ signalling (SB-431542).
+This is an unexpected finding beyond the role of TGFβ signalling in myofiber homeostasis.

 Dr Yung-Yao Lin from the Centre for Genomics and Child Health at the Blizard Institute said: “Our study provides a new human-relevant microphysiological model for investigating NMJ defects in DMD and evaluating candidate drugs and suggests enhancing neuromuscular connectivity may be an effective therapeutic strategy.”

 The experimental approach is applicable to other neuromuscular disorders, such as amyotrophic lateral sclerosis (ALS).
 The findings hold promise to offer improved translatability and reduce the use of animals in research.